MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/client-user-guide.md

 > [!NOTE]
 > To provide a unified and streamlined customer experience, **Azure Information Protection classic client** and **Label Management** in the Azure Portal are being **deprecated** as of **March 31, 2021**.
 This time-frame allows all current Azure Information Protection customers to transition to our unified labeling solution using the Microsoft Information Protection Unified Labeling platform.
 Learn more in the official [deprecation notice](https://aka.ms/aipclassicsunset).

-The Azure Information Protection client for Windows helps you keep important documents and emails safe from people who shouldn't see them, even if your email is forwarded or your document is saved to another location.
+The Azure Information Protection classic client for Windows helps you keep important documents and emails safe from people who shouldn't see them, even if your email is forwarded or your document is saved to another location.
 You can also use this client to open documents that other people have protected by using the Rights Management protection technology from Azure Information Protection.

 All you need is a computer that runs at least Windows 8.
 Then download and install this free client from Microsoft.